Building Company Culture: Restaurant Style

 If you’re working to create a company culture, you want the most significant variable in your company (humans!) to work in line with those values.
 Someone with decades of background in restaurant work may be a competent addition to your staff, but if their values conflict with yours, they may be more trouble than they’re worth.
 In the interview process, work to determine their values, ask questions to assess these and don’t be afraid to let them know how important healthy company culture is to your big picture.
 This may involve asking them questions about more than just their work experience.
 Ask all kinds of questions.The more judicious you are up front, the less likely you’ll have an issue down the road.

 Remember, there’s part of restaurant work which is straightforward, like creating exceptional guest experiences, an efficient restaurant, and a sustainable profit.
-Stress is also bound to enter the picture but can be subsided with technology that makes your employees’ lives easier, like a waitlist & reservation app for the front-of-house or a kitchen display system for the BOH.
+Stress is also bound to enter the picture but can be subsided with technology that makes your employees’ lives easier, like a restaurant reservation system for the front-of-house or a kitchen display system for the BOH.

 Then there are the parts which are harder to define.
 By working to hone in on your own values, showcasing those values in every process you create, and by staffing your restaurant with others who share these values, you will build a winning company culture in your restaurant.